 What is 'Right to Try'?
 A look at the drug law Trump supports

-President Donald Trump urged Congress to pass "Right to Try" for terminally ill patients during his State of the Union address, and on Tuesday lawmakers did just that.
-The act, which cleared the Senate nine months ago, passed in the House with 250-169 vote.
+President Donald Trump urged Congress to pass "Right to Try" for terminally ill patients during his State of the Union address, and on May 30 he signed the bill into law.

+The act, sponsored by Sen. Ron Johnson, R-Wis., cleared the Senate in August 2017 and passed in the House in late May with a 250-169 vote.

 "Patients with terminal conditions should have access to experimental treatments that could potentially save their lives," Trump said back in January.
 "It is time for the Congress to give these wonderful Americans the 'Right to Try.'"

-The bill was sent to Trump's desk this week in what many saw as a victory for the administration.
+Trump's signature on the bill is seen as a victory for the administration.

-"Big legislation will be signed by me shortly.
-After many years, RIGHT TO TRY and big changes to DODD FRANK," Trump tweeted on Wednesday.
+"Today I am proud to keep another promise to the American people as I sign the right to try legislation into law," Trump said on May 30.
+"I called on congress to pass Right to Try—such a great name—some bills they don’t have a great name—this one...And a lot of that trying is going to be successful.
+I really believe that.
+We did it."

 The "Right to Try" bill allows terminally ill patients to request access to experimental medicines that have passed Phase 1 of the Food and Drug Administration approval process.

-It would authorize patients diagnosed with life-ending illnesses to use unapproved medications — so long as they have undergone early testing on humans and are under continual evaluation.
+It authorizes patients diagnosed with life-ending illnesses to use unapproved medications — so long as they have undergone early testing on humans and are under continual evaluation.
 Patients also would have to have tried other treatment options.

 'RIGHT TO TRY' BILL HEADS TO TRUMP'S DESK AFTER HOUSE OK